grisp/rebar3_grisp/README.md

 {plugins, [rebar3_grisp]}.
 ```

-Then just call your plug-in directly in an existing application:
+Then just call your plug-in directly in the root of the existing application:

 ```
 $ rebar3 grisp